Bachelor’s in secondary education

 An English language arts program can prepare you to teach students about American and world literature, classic works of fiction by Shakespeare and other literary legends, young adult literature, and skills needed to write, review, and appreciate English literature in all formats.

 According to the British Broadcasting Corporation, around 60 to 75 percent of the global population speak at least 2 languages.
 Teaching a world language is a great way to introduce students to traditions, ideas, historical contexts, and countries.
 If you’re interested in teaching a foreign language then your university could have concentrations available in languages like Spanish, German, French, or Japanese.
 Coursework in a world language program will explore the language you’ve chosen, its history, culture, and how to teach it.

 Obtaining a teaching license is a non-negotiable step that you need to take before you are legally allowed to start teaching in a middle school or high school.
 Licensure is required by all 50 states, so check your state’s requirements before applying for licensure.

-A teaching credential program, either multiple or single-subject, can be taken alongside or after your bachelor’s coursework.
+A teacher preparation program can be taken alongside or after your bachelor’s coursework.
 It will be dependent on what your institution offers, and your preference.
 It will usually require student-teaching or fieldwork experience to give you classroom experience, and together with the bachelor’s program, will take 4 to 5 years to complete depending on the institution.

-An assessment exam, like the Praxis Series, is taken after you complete your bachelor’s program and credential program.
+Assessment exams, like the Praxis Series, are typically taken before your teacher preparation program and after.
 This shows you have adequate knowledge in general education like math, reading, and writing.
 Subject tests are also taken by individuals who want licensure as a certain type of teacher.